DOL-003/dol-003-web/app/views/compendium/content/buttons/mods/pad-perforation.md

 ---
 label: Pad perforation
 title: Button pad perforation
-subtitle: Perforate silicone button pads to decrease the force needed to press the buttons.
+subtitle: Silicone button pads can be perforated to decrease the force needed to actuate the buttons.
 stub: true
 ---